evennia/evennia/evennia/contrib/grid/extended_room/README.md

 ```
 ExtendedRoom.hours_per_day    # default 24
 ExtendedRoom.times_of_day     # dict of {season: (start, end), ...} where
-                              # the start/end are given as fractions of the day
+                              # the start/end are given as fractions of the day.
 ```

 You use these inside descriptions as normal: